-But, we were in cars and he was on his own bike, that really made his effort stand apart… Guess, enough of off-the-topic from me, so, let’s quickly go and learn about his experience on transporting the bike in train for a Leh Ladakh bike ride…
+But, we were in cars, and he was on his bike, which made his effort stand apart.
+Guess, enough of off-the-topic from me, so, let’s quickly go and learn about his experience on transporting the bike in train for a Leh Ladakh bike ride…

 Riding motorcycle is a passion for those who have the guts and the toughest of mind.
 Especially when it comes to a bike ride to Ladakh and Zanskar Valley or other parts of Trans Himalayas like Spiti Valley or Kinnaur Valley or Pangi Valley, etc.. where “road” is just an irrelevant term.
 You need to have a good healthy body and mind with a positive attitude.

-Carrying your own bike in train to Leh Ladakh gives you an additional comfort and make you feel an almost similar riding experience the way you have at home; confident and problem free.
+Carrying your own bike in a train to Leh Ladakh gives you additional comfort and makes you feel an almost similar riding experience the way you have at home; confident and problem-free.

 Enough has been emphasized in the article on How to Hire or Rent a Bike or Motorcycle in Manali that there is nothing better than to carry your own bike at desolated places such as Ladakh, Manali Leh Highway, Spiti Valley, etc..

-It gives you better control, the flexibility of schedule and the thing is that you and your bike understand each other as friends.
-You can get the best in the toughest roads and situations on your own bike as compared to the rented bikes.
+It gives you better control, the flexibility of schedule, and the thing is that you and your bike understand each other as friends.
+You can get the best in the toughest roads and situations on your bike as compared to the rented bikes.

 It also costs you less than the rented ones in a long journey and gives you the freedom to ride around as you wish without any penalty or tension of not returning the rented bike on the promised date.

-I am also one of those people who are passionate for the long bike rides.
-I did a Ladakh bike ride on my own Pulsar 220, which I carried from home in the train, as I from the capital city of gods own country, Kerala.
+I am also one of those people who are passionate about the long bike rides.
+I did a Ladakh bike ride on my own Pulsar 220, which I carried from home in the train, as I from the capital city of God’s own country, Kerala.

 Carrying Bike in Train to Ladakh from Kerala

 Some things I had experienced or faced and then analyzed during my short travel to Ladakh.
-Before I traveled, I did search a lot on the web regarding carrying bikes in train to Ladakhthe but it was too difficult to get a informative write-up and hence, I thought to share my experience hoping it will be useful to all.
+Before I traveled, I did search a lot on the web regarding carrying bikes in train to Ladakh the, but it was too difficult to get an informative write-up and hence, I thought to share my experience hoping it will be useful to all.

-There are two ways to carry motorcycles or bikes in train in India
+There are two ways to carry motorcycles or bikes in a train in India:

 - Carry it as luggage along with the traveler or passenger (as I did) OR,